proxytranslation/user-docs/workbench/navigation/navigation.md

 ![Filters Dialog](/img/workbench/filters_dialog.png)

-The dialog will close and a new element will appear in the toolbar, indicating that Filtering is currently active.
-Click on the "X" to disable it.
-You may also click anywhere else on this indicator to re-open the Filters dialog and fine-tune your settings.
+The dialog will close and a new element will appear in the toolbar, indicating that user-defined Filtering settings are currently active, and the segment list is updated accordingly.
+Click on the "X" to disable filtering.
+You may also click anywhere else on the toolbar indicator to open the Filters dialog again and fine-tune your settings.

 ![Filtering Indicator](/img/workbench/filters_indicator.png)